arainko/ducktape/docs/readme.md

   person
     .into[PersonButMoreFields]
     .transform(Field.renamed(_.socialSecurityNo, _.firstName))

+final case class FieldSource(lastName: String, socialSecurityNo: String)

+// 4.
+Grab and use all matching fields from a different case class (a compiletime error will be issued if none of the fields match) val withAllMatchingFields = person
+    .into[PersonButMoreFields]
+    .transform(Field.allMatching(FieldSource("SourcedLastName", "SOURCED-SSN")))
 ```

 In case we repeatedly apply configurations to the same field, the latest one is chosen: